techbrett/OfficeDocs-SkypeForBusiness/Teams/block-inbound-calls.md

 > [!NOTE]
 > Blocked callers might experience slightly different behaviors when they've been blocked.
 The behavior is based on how the blocked caller's carrier handles the notification that the call isn't allowed to be successfully completed.
 Examples might include a carrier message stating the call can't be completed as dialed, or simply dropping the call.

-Note that it's currently not possible to manage call blocking by using Teams admin center.
+It's currently not possible to manage call blocking by using Teams admin center.

 ## Manage call blocking by using PowerShell